mcbosch/Pendulum-with-free-frictionless-support/README.md

 # Pendulum-with-free-frictionless-support
-This program simulates the movement of a pendulum with a free fritionless support on the x-coordinate.
+This program simulates the movement of a pendulum with a free frictionless support on the x-coordinate.
 See the following image:

-To calculate te path of the masses i defined an EDO with the ecuations that define the Lagrangian.
+To calculate the path of the masses i defined an ODE with the equations that define the Lagrangian.
 We have two masses the support $M_1$, and the pendulum $M_2$.
 Then we define the position and velocitis of each particle with $x$ and $\theta$:

 $$